MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst.pt-br/Instructions/Labs/LAB_AK_05_Lab1_Ex01_Enable_MDC.md

 1. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**. --->

-### Tarefa 3: entender o painel do Microsoft Defender para Nuvem
+### Tarefa 2: Entender o painel do Microsoft Defender para Nuvem

 1. Na barra de pesquisa do portal do Azure, digite *Defender* e selecione **Microsoft Defender para Nuvem**.